ofmadsen/livid/README.md

 As entities are simple container objects they can contain whatever methods and logic that suits the needs of the application.

 ## Use multiple databases
 Livid supports connections to multiple databases.
 Setting the database without a name will use the default name.
-The mappers must define the database name by overwriting the constant `DATABASE` if they do not use the default one.
+Mappers that uses non-default databases must define the constant `DATABASE` containing the name that the database was set with.
 ```php
 <?php